Your Game Plan for Small-Scale, Stress-Free Holiday Meals

 First things first.
 Should I even bother to make a big meal?

 Yes.
 Now, more than ever, we need to celebrate annual rituals.
 Even if we can’t be together, especially if can’t be together, we need to mark the passing of this terrible year.
-After all, familiar holiday favourites are the epitome of comfort food, and if there ever was a year when we needed comfort, it’s 2020.
+After all, familiar holiday favourites are the epitome of comfort food, and if there ever was a year when we needed comfort.
 But that doesn’t mean you need to worry about starting today or buying antacids in bulk — a holiday meal can still feel special without causing stress.

 (Related: 14 Ways to Celebrate the Holidays at Home)